archivistmd/mr-robogers-neighborhood/README.md

 ## Setup/Installation Requirements

-* The portfolio can be viewed at the coresponding (GitHub Pages)[https://archivistmd.github.io/].
+* The portfolio can be viewed at the coresponding [GitHub Pages](https://archivistmd.github.io/mr-robogers-neighborhood).

 Or you may clone the project to your desktop by using the following command: